djvill/APLS/files/custom-dictionary/README.md

    - **Notes:**
      - Don't assume that pluralized forms are in the Unisyn dictionary!
      - If the Elan file checker flags a form, it's not in either dictionary.
-     - If you accidentally add a word that turns out to have been in Unisyn, you'll get the message <span style="color:red;">**word in the read-only part of the dictionary**</span> when you try to [upload it to APLS](https://djvill.github.io/APLS/files/custom-dictionary#update-aplss-internal-dictionary).
+     - If you accidentally add a word that turns out to have been in Unisyn, you'll get the message <span class="lc-error">word in the read-only part of the dictionary</span> when you try to [upload it to APLS](https://djvill.github.io/APLS/files/custom-dictionary#update-aplss-internal-dictionary).
 If that happens, simply delete the word from the custom dictionary
 5. It's not a **vulgar and/or objectionable** word
    - **Rationale:** Since the APLS dictionary gets published on the open web, we don't want it to show up in search engine results associated with racial slurs, etc.
    - **Transcribers should:** Use an inline pronounce code